MERCERNYC/flatiron_school_tracker_rails_app/README.md

 ## Overview

-The Flatiron School Tracker App can help Flatiron students to track their coursework and organize labs by week to get stuff done along their learning journey with Flatiron School.
+The Flatiron School Tracker App can help Flatiron students to track their coursework and organize topics by timeline to get stuff done along their learning journey with Flatiron School.

 Or try it here: add heroku web